danielkroeni/macropolis/README.md

 [error] (test:compile) Compilation failed
 ```

-Just for fun the implementation avoids parsing the string again at runtime but serializes the constructed AST into a string literal which is then deserialized at runtime.
+Just for fun the implementation avoids parsing the string again at runtime:
+It serializes the constructed AST at compile time into a string literal which is then deserialized at runtime.